Epicfisher/reddit-rss-bot/README.md

 #### General Settings
 ```
-'DEBUG' = Can be 1 or 0.
+'PYDEBUGVAL' = Can be 1 or 0.
 If 1, the bot doesn't post anything (Default is 0)
 ```

 #### RSS Info